serverfarmer/serverfarmer/README.md

 - Debian 5.x (Lenny)
 - Debian 6.x (Squeeze)
 - Debian 7.x (Wheezy) - current as of 2015
 - Ubuntu 9.04 (Jaunty Jackalope)
 - Ubuntu 10.04 LTS (Lucid Lynx)
 - Ubuntu 10.10 (Maverick Meerkat)
 - Oracle Linux 6.3 (also Red Hat Enterprise Linux 6.3 and CentOS 6.3)

-# Adding support for more operating systems
+# Adding support for new OS/distro

 Support for more distributions can ba added very easily.
 To do it yourself, look at latest dist subdirectory: